Currency

 How to deal with slippery floor tiles?

 Add Rugs or Fabric Runners: Place rugs or fabric runners in areas with slippery tile to reduce slip risks.
 Carpets with rubber backing can grip the floor, preventing serious slips and falls.
 This solution is quick and easy but requires regular cleaning, especially in high-traffic areas.
+For homes and businesses in Australia, consider non-slip mats specifically designed for tiled surfaces, which are widely available and effective at reducing accidents.

 How can the hazard of slippery floors be reduced?